imarc/handbook/servers.markdown

 #### Testing Scripts and Configs

-If you make changes to the AWS Scripts in any way, whether it is a server configuration or a modification to the common behavior, you can test them quickly for syntax errors which may be catastrophic by using the following:
+If you make changes to the AWS Scripts in any way, whether it is a server configuration or a modification to the common behavior, you can test them quickly for potentially catastrophic syntax errors by using the following:

 	/root/.ec2/imarc/run.sh test